timzimm/fuzzylli/README.md

 </figure>
 <br/><br/>

-The result is an effective, and efficient surrogate model for the FDM wave function in cylindrical symmetry.
+The result is a surrogate model for the FDM wave function in cylindrical symmetry.
 We refer to [our paper](#citing-fuzzylli) for an in depth exposition of fuzzylli's underlying assumptions, physics and application to cosmology.